exercism/snippet-extractor/lib/snippet_extractor/extended/README.md

 It will then retrieve the first 10 lines of remaining code.

+### Extended flags

+Add these flags after !e separated by spaces to modify the behaviour of the extractor
+* stop_at_first_loc -> Everything after the first line of code will be included.

 ### Syntax

 `id` means any string.
 The strings are matched regardless of case.